 But most drives feature “over provisioning,” which portions off part of the drive’s capacity as a kind of backup.
 As the years pass and cells start to die, the drive will move your data off the worn-out cells to these fresh new ones, thereby greatly extending the usable lifespan of the drive.
 Generally, unless you’re putting your SSD into a server or some other scenario where it’s getting written to nearly constantly (24/7), all of today’s drives are rated with enough endurance to function for at least 3-5 years, if not more.

-If you plan on using your drive for much longer than that, or you know that you’ll be writing to the drive far more than the average computer user, you'll probably want to avoid a QLC drive in particular, and invest in a model with higher-than-average endurance ratings, and/or a longer warranty.
+If you plan on using your drive for much longer than that, or you know that you’ll be writing to the drive far more than the average computer user, you'll probably want to avoid QLC drives in particular, and invest in a model with higher-than-average endurance ratings, and/or a longer warranty.
 Samsung’s Pro drives, for instance, typically have high endurance ratings and long warranties.
 But again, the vast majority of computer users should not have to worry about a drive’s endurance.

 Do you need a drive with 3D flash?
 And what about layers?

 Here again is a question that you don’t have to worry about unless you're curious.
 The flash in SSDs used to be arranged in a single layer (planar).
 But starting with Samsung’s 850 Pro in 2012, drive makers began stacking storage cells on top of each other in layers.
-Samsung calls its implementation of this tech “V-NAND” (vertical NAND), Toshiba calls it “BiCS FLASH.”
+Samsung calls its implementation of this tech “V-NAND” (vertical NAND), Toshiba/Kioxia calls it “BiCS FLASH.”
 Most other companies just call it what it is: 3D NAND.
 As time progresses, drive makers are stacking more and more layers on top of each other, leading to denser, more spacious, and less-expensive drives.

 What about 3D XPoint/Optane?

-While Micron is heavily involved in the development of 3D Xpoint, and intends to eventually bring it to market, as of this writing, Intel is the only company currently selling the technology to consumers, under its Optane brand.
+While Micron was heavily involved in the development of 3D Xpoint, and intends to eventually bring it to market, as of this writing, Intel is the only company currently selling the technology to consumers, under its Optane brand.
 Optane Memory is designed to be used as a caching drive in tandem with a hard drive or a slower SATA-based SSD, while the Optane 900p (an add-in card) / 905P are standalone drives, and the Intel 800p can be used as either a caching drive or a standalone drive (though cramped capacities make it more ideal for the former).

 Optane drives have much potential, both on the ultra-fast performance front and as a caching option for those who want the speed of an SSD for frequently used programs but the capacity of a spinning hard drive for media and game storage.
-But it’s still very much a nascent technology, with limited laptop support, low capacities and high prices.
-At the moment, 3D XPoint is far more interesting for what it could be in the near future than for what it offers to consumers today.
-However, if you have a lot of money to spend, the Intel Optane 905P is the fastest SSD around.

 Now that you understand all the important details that separate SSDs and SSD types, your choices should be clear.
 Remember that high-end drives, while technically faster, won’t often feel speedier than less-spendy options in common tasks.

 So unless you’re chasing extreme speed for professional or enthusiast reasons, it’s often best to choose an affordable mainstream drive that has the capacity you need at a price you can afford.
 Stepping up to any modern SSD over an old-school spinning hard drive is a huge difference that you’ll instantly notice.
-But as with most PC hardware, there are diminishing returns for mainstream users as you climb up the product stack.
+But as with most PC hardware, there are diminishing returns for mainstream users as you climb up toward the top of the product stack.